webdeviq/terminaloperatingsystem/README.md

 1) Discharge Units
     On the vessels page with this route /vessels, one vessel is already uploaded for you to try out.
-    Doublec clicking the vessel will display the vessels details.
+    Double clicking the vessel will display the vessels details.
 Click the simulate discharge button to simulate the discharging of units to the terminal.
 2) Viewing Units
     Upon simulating the discharge of units from the vessel, the units will be populated and can be viewed